koszullab/3C_tutorial/README.md

 bash script_bash_INSERM.bh
 ```

-At this stage, you should have a file containing these information:
+At this stage, you should have a file containing this information:
 ```
 chrX 104115113 16 chr5 169107262 0
 chr15 64627253 16 chr15 64627696 0